cbaretzky/BuildingEnergySimulation/README.md

 ## Installation

 Install the dependencies and copy the package into a Python user site directory.
-Unfortunately it is not yet available on PyPI

 ## Quickstart